Duck Leg Confit

 Duck Leg Confit Quinoa Bowl

-A nourishing quinoa bowl topped with duck leg confit, roasted vegetables, and a light lemon dressing.
+A wholesome quinoa bowl featuring duck leg confit, roasted vegetables, and a sprinkle of feta cheese for a nutritious and filling meal.

 - 2 duck leg confits